hashAI/e-com/README.md

 # e-com

-Ecommerce web application built with React, Vite, TailwindCSS, and Headless UI.
+Ecommerce frontend built with React, Vite, TailwindCSS, and Headless UI.
 The project aims to replicate a modern ecommerce website, including features such as product browsing, detailed product pages, a cart system, and a responsive design.

 ## Setup Instructions